roads/Mephisto/docs/legacy/upgrade_to_v1/guide.md

     - Or if you set up Mephisto using the pip wheel: `pip install Mephisto -U`
 2. Ensure that your front-end code is using the latest packages, by running the following **in your task's webapp folder**.
     ```bash
-    npm install --save mephisto-task@2
     npm install --save bootstrap-chat@2 # if applicable
     ```
-3. For webapps using `mephisto-task`: Migrate any usage of `sendMessage` in your front-end code to `sendLiveUpdate`.
+3. For webapps using `mephisto-core`: Migrate any usage of `sendMessage` in your front-end code to `sendLiveUpdate`.
 4. [Migrate your run scripts](../run_scripts) to use the newly introduced syntax, aimed to reduce boilerplate.